nonnb/nonnb.github.io/SmartGit/Latest/GUI/Preferences/Commands.md

 ## Git Config

-This handy tab-set allows you to edit your `.gitconfig` file, which controls a number of standard git settings.
+This tab-set allows you to edit your `.gitconfig` file, which controls a number of standard git settings.
+These settings will be applied as a default across all repositories.
 Please refer to the official [Git config pages](https://git-scm.com/docs/git-config#_configuration_file) for details about each setting.
+However, you can also customize these settings per-repository.
+Please refer to [Repossitory Settings](../Repository/Repository.md#settings) for further details.

 ## Authentication